Skip to Main Content

 The UK follows a dualist approach with respect to the domestic effect of international treaties.
 This is similar in approach to other Commonwealth countries such as Canada, Australia and New Zealand.
 The dualist system means that in order for the treaty obligations to be given the force of law domestically, the UK cannot simply become a party to the treaty - the treaty must be incorporated into domestic legislation (Maclaine Watson & Co Ltd v Department of Trade and Trade and Industry [1990] 2 AC 418, 474-5).
 An example of incorporation of a human rights treaty into UK domestic legislation is the Human Rights Act 1998 c.
 42, which gives legal effect in the UK to many fundamental rights and freedoms contained in the European Convention on Human Rights (ECHR).

 When the UK is a party to a treaty but has not implemented this domestically by statute, there is a 'prima facie presumption that Parliament does not intend to act in breach of international law', so in cases of ambiguity, the treaty obligations are presumed to prevail (Salomon v Commissioners of Customs and Excise [1967] 2 QB 116, 143-4 (Diplock LJ)).
 See also Eirik Bjorge, 'Can Unincorporated Treaty Obligations Be Part of English Law?'
-(April 19 2017) University of Oslo Faculty of Law Research Paper No. 2017-18 (open access).
+(April 19 2017) University of Oslo Faculty of Law Research Paper No. 2017-18.

 See also the UK chapter in:

-UK compliance with its ECHR Obligations
+United Kingdom compliance with its ECHR Obligations

 For information on the European regional human rights system, see the European page under the Regional tab.